 - Big data applications: Big data applications have a complex pipeline-oriented architecture, with each stage managing specific task(s).
 The pipeline collects, ingests, processes, and delivers data.
 With a microservices architecture, you can easily complement these stages with a microservice of their own.

 - Real-time data processing applications: Netflix, YouTube, Soundcloud, etc., are examples of successful real-time applications.
 And it should come as no surprise that all of them use the microservices architecture.
 The publish-subscribe messaging pattern used in microservices makes it ideal for such applications.

-	- CPU-intensive applications: If an application consists of CPU-intensive operations such as natural language processing, geographical index, etc., then it’s better to keep such instances separated using a microservices architecture pattern.
+- CPU-intensive applications: For an application consisting of CPU-intensive operations such as natural language processing, geographical index, etc., it’s better to keep such instances separated using a microservices architecture pattern.
 It allows developers to avoid running these processes every time they work on the application.

 Monoliths vs microservices: How to choose the right architecture for your application

 Despite the many advantages and disadvantages of these two architecture patterns, your biggest concern would be to identify the right one for your application.
 Well, there are several factors that you should consider before making the decision.
 Let’s go through some of those factors.